and Annotation for Sociolinguistics (DASL)

 Specification: -t/d deletion

-makes judgements with respect to four factor groups: status of the dependent
+the annotator makes judgements with respect to seven factor groups: status

-variable; morphological category; preceding segment and following segment.
+of the dependent variable; morphological category; preceding segment; following

 -t/d segment has been completely deleted